-Wildlife habitat and migration corridors within the Alternative 3 (Option C) Corridor and study buffer with description of the ways that wildlife use the site and the species involved, with proposed setback and other potential mitigation measures, can be found in the Addendum A to the Natural and Cultural Resources Assessment in Appendix A. Wildlife is shown on Figure Addendum-A3 in Appendix A.
+Wildlife habitat and migration corridors within the Alternative 3 (Option C) Corridor and study buffer and within the Alternative I-25 Crossing Corridor with description of the ways that wildlife use the site and the species involved, with proposed setback and other potential mitigation measures, can be found in the Addendum A to the Natural and Cultural Resources Assessment in Appendix A. Wildlife is shown on Figure Addendum-A3 in Appendix A for the Alternative 3 (Option C) Corridor.